espressif/esp-faq/docs/en/software-framework/peripherals.rst

 -----------------

-What is the frequency range supported by the ADC DMA mode of the ESP32-S2 chip?
+What is the sampling rate range supported by the ADC DMA mode of the ESP32-S2 chip?
 --------------------------------------------------------------------------------------------------------------------------

-  - Frequency limit : 611 Hz ~ 83333 Hz
+  Frequency limit : 611 Hz ~ 83333 Hz.

 ---------------